 Eric M. Sarver, Esq.

-Eric Sarver, Esq. is an attorney with close to eighteen years of experience practicing law — the past fifteen of which as the sole proprietor / principal at The Law Offices of Eric M. Sarver.
+Eric Sarver, Esq. is an attorney with close to eighteen years of experience practicing law — the past fifteen of which as the sole proprietor / principal at The Sarver Law Firm, PLLC.
 Mr. Sarver’s practice areas include: labor & employment law, business law and contracts, for small businesses, social entrepreneurs and non-profits.
 He is admitted to practice law in the State of New York, and in the federal courts, in the Eastern and Southern Districts of New York.
 For questions in New York State involving a specific contract, an employment law-related matter or other legal issues that your business is dealing with, feel free to contact Eric M. Sarver, Esq. at: Tel: 917-930-8684; E-mail: firstname.lastname@example.org; Web:sarver-law.com